-- 4.2.
-All charities must prepare a statement of financial activities (SoFA) for each reporting period; termed statement of comprehensive income in FRS 102. - 4.3.
-FRS 102 requires that comparative information is provided for all amounts presented in the SoFA.
-This SORP requires that the comparative information provided for the total funds of a charity is presented on the face of the SoFA, and that comparative information for separate classes of funds may be provided either on the face of the SoFA or in the notes to the accounts. - 4.4.
-The statement of financial activities (SoFA) is a single financial statement that includes all income, gains, expenditure and losses recognised for the reporting period.
-It provides the user with an analysis of the income and endowment funds received and the expenditure by the charity on its activities, and presents a reconciliation of the movements in a charity's funds for the reporting period. - 4.5.
+- 4.1.4.2.
+All charities preparing their accounts on an accruals basis to give a true and fair view of their financial activities and financial position must prepare a statement of financial activities (SoFA) for each reporting period; termed statement of comprehensive income in FRS 102.
+The structure, format and headings of the SoFA required by this SORP (when prepared on an activity basis) are set out in Table 2.
+FRS 102 does not address the presentation of charitable funds within the statement of comprehensive income provided by the SoFA. - 4.2.4.3.
+FRS 102 requires that comparative information must be is provided for all amounts presented in the SoFA.
+This SORP requires that the comparative information provided for the total funds of a charity must beis presented on the face of the SoFA, and-that comparative information for separate classes of funds may be provided either on the face of the SoFA or in the notes to the accounts.
+Comparative information provided for the separate classes of funds, if any, held by a charity may be presented either on the face of the SoFA or prominently in the notes to the accounts. - 4.3.4.1.
+The column in Table 2 headed 'Further details' provides references to later sections of this module that set out those activities and transaction(s) falling within each of the SoFA's headings. - 4.4.
+The statement of financial activities (SoFA) is a single accounting financial statement that includes all income, gains, expenditure and losses recognised for the reporting period.
+It provides the user with an analysis of the income and endowment funds received and the expenditure by the charity on its activities, and presents a reconciliation of the movements in a charity's funds for the reporting period. - 45.
 Charities in tier 1 may report their income and expenditure on an activity basis, or may report their income and expenditure using natural classifications.
-An illustrative SoFA setting out the structure, format and headings of the SoFA when prepared using natural classifications is set out in Table 2a. - 4.6.
-This SORP requires charities in tiers 2 and 3 to report expenditure on an activity basis to show how the charity has used its resources to further its charitable aims for the public benefit. - 4.7.
-The structure, format and headings of the SoFA required by this SORP (when prepared on an activity basis) are set out in Table 2b. - 4.8.
-For all charities, the SoFA should be prepared with the needs of the charity's stakeholders in mind (see the SORP module 'Accounting and reporting by charities the statement of recommended practice (SORP) scope and application').
-Charities reporting on an activity basis
+An illustrative SoFA setting out the structure, format and headings of the SoFA when prepared using natural classifications is set out in Table 2a.